Summary

 The 40% Benchmark

-This is a startup heuristic, not a scientifically validated threshold.
-The 40% figure emerged from pattern-matching across successful startups rather than controlled research.
+Not a psychometrically validated instrument.
+The 40% figure is a practitioner heuristic, derived from pattern-matching across early-stage startups; Sean Ellis himself has called it "a bit arbitrary".
 Treat it as a useful rule of thumb, not a hard cutoff.

 What It Actually Measures